-For the year to 30 June 2017, Rapid Nutrition reported profits of £487,691.
+For the year to 30 June 2018, Rapid Nutrition reported profits of £1.07mil.
 The key objective for Rapid Nutrition during this transitional phase of changing from a licensing model to a distribution model is maintaining the momentum of the business.
-The company closed FY 2017 with £1,920,284 in revenue, and with a profit before tax of £487,691 compared to FY 2016's revenues of £1,504,223.
-In addition, Rapid Nutrition has already received a AUD200,000 deposit on an order to China which has not yet been recognized as income since the company is yet to deliver the order.
-However, this will be released into income as soon as the order is fulfilled.
+The company closed FY 2018 with £2.4mil in revenue, and with a profit before tax of £1.07mil compared to FY 2017's revenues of £1.9mil.